-The DelawareFair Employment Practices Act, as amended in 2014 (the Act), prohibits employment discrimination on the basis of sex, including pregnancy.
+The Delaware Fair Employment Practices Act (FEPA), as amended in 2014 (the Act), prohibits employment discrimination based on sex, including pregnancy.

 The law covers private employers with four or more employees and all state employers.

 Notice.
 Covered employers must also provide notice of the right to be free from discrimination in relation to pregnancy, childbirth, and related conditions, including the right to reasonable accommodation to known limitations related to pregnancy, childbirth, and related conditions.